16 SEO Tips to Improve Your Ranking

 14 Common Mistakes in the Design of Your Online Shop Download whitepaper

-It is recommended to set the meta title and meta description for each page - this makes clicking on your link from the search results more attractive.
+It is recommended to set a unique meta title and meta description for each page.
+This makes clicking on your link from the search results more attractive.

 This additional information can be displayed in the search results and often generates higher click rates.